Cheuk Wan-chi: Resignation from CRHK

-On 4 July 2008, Chi hosted the last episode of "Torture University".
-The following day before her official departure from the CRHK, she hosted the final episode of "Alabama".
+On 4 July 2008, Cheuk hosted the last episode of Torture University.
+The following day, before her official departure from the CRHK, she hosted the final episode of "Alabama".

-On 3 July 2009, Chi announced, on the programme "Talk of the town", that she would be heading to London to study an art-related course.
+On 3 July 2009, Cheuk announced, on the programme Talk of the town, that she would be heading to London to study an art-related course.

-On 5 July 2009, Chi flew to London where she took up an art course at Goldsmiths College, University of London; at the time it was believed that Chi would be emigrating to the United Kingdom.
-However, in September 2010, Chi returned to, and announced that she would be settling in, Hong Kong.
+On 5 July 2009, Cheuk flew to London where she took up an art course at Goldsmiths College, University of London; at the time it was believed that Chi would be emigrating to the United Kingdom.
+However, in September 2010, Cheuk returned to, and announced that she would be settling in, Hong Kong.

 Charity

-In February 2008, Chi was selected to be a World Vision Famine Star, and together with Sammi Cheng and Gigi Leung participated in a charity trip to Laos.
+In February 2008, Cheuk was selected to be a World Vision Famine Star, and together with Sammi Cheng and Gigi Leung participated in a charity trip to Laos.

 Film and video work

-Chi's screenplays have garnered several award nominations from both Hong Kong and overseas organisations.
-As a director, Chi's work has included a diverse range of music videos, commercials, internet shorts and 35mm feature films.
-As a producer, she produced the 20-episode series "20/30 Dictionary" which had fashion photographer Wing Shya as director.
+Cheuk's screenplays have garnered several award nominations from both Hong Kong and overseas organisations.
+As a director, Cheuk's work has included a diverse range of music videos, commercials, internet shorts and 35mm feature films.
+As a producer, she produced the 20-episode series 20/30 Dictionary which had fashion photographer Wing Shya as director.

-As a screenwriter two of the films she contributed to, "20 30 40" and "Cross Harbour Tunnel", were official selections in the Berlin International Film Festival.
+As a screenwriter two of the films she contributed to, 20 30 40 and Cross Harbour Tunnel, were official selections in the Berlin International Film Festival.
 Her screenplay for Merry-Go-Round won her the Hong Kong Film Critics Society (HKFCS) Award for Best Screenplay in 2002, and was also nominated in the screenplay category in the Golden Horse Awards.

-Chi has participated in many movie and video production projects.
-Together with the cyberWorks-owned Now.com.hk of PCCW, Chi has also written and produced an Internet drama series, "20 30 Dictionary".
+Cheuk has participated in many movie and video production projects.
+Together with the cyberWorks-owned Now.com.hk of PCCW, Chi has also written and produced an Internet drama series, 20 30 Dictionary.

-In 2011, Chi participated in the acting and directing of the short film, "Love More"; a short video project "Love More" gained over one million hits with solely offline promotion.
+In 2011, Cheuk participated in the acting and directing of the short film, Love More; a short video project Love More gained over one million hits with solely offline promotion.

-In 2013, Chi released her debut feature film as director, the action comedy "Kick Ass Girls", which was financed by Lion Rock Pictures.
-Starring Chrissy Chau, Dada Lo and Hidy Yu, Chi was also part of the script writing team and has an acting role in the film as a goth personal assistant.
+In 2013, Cheuk released her debut feature film as director, the action comedy Kick Ass Girls, which was financed by Lion Rock Pictures.
+Starring Chrissy Chau, Dada Lo and Hidy Yu, Cheuk was also part of the script writing team and has an acting role in the film as a goth personal assistant.

-In 2014, Chi released her second feature film Temporary Family, which was financed by Edko Film, starring Nick Cheung, Sammi Cheng and Angelababy.
+In 2014, Cheuk released her second feature film Temporary Family, which was financed by Edko Film, starring Nick Cheung, Sammi Cheng and Angelababy.
 It has grossed HK$16,535,069 in Hong Kong and ¥100,436,001 in China.